 Governance Committee Chair

 Salem State University

 Patricia Maguire Meservey is president of Salem State University, one of the largest state universities in the Commonwealth of Massachusetts.
-The university enrolls approximately 10,000 undergraduate and graduate students representing 27 states and 57 nations.
-With an annual operating budget of over $150 million and an aggressive expansion plan, Salem State serves as an important resource for the region’s business, municipal and nonprofit communities.
-Pat holds a Ph.D. in higher education administration from Boston College, and an MS in parent-child health nursing and a BS in nursing, both from Boston University.
+With an annual operating budget of over $150 million and an aggressive expansion plan, Salem State serves as an important resource for the region’s business, municipal, and nonprofit communities.
+Pat holds a Ph.D. in higher education administration from Boston College, an MS in parent-child health nursing and a BS in nursing, both from Boston University.
 She also served as executive director of the Center for Community Health Education, Research & Service, and the national director of the Community Partnerships in Graduate Medical and Nursing Education Initiative, both of which were funded by the W. K. Kellogg Foundation.
 Patricia lives in Salem.
 She joined the ECCF board in 2009.